 The Lower Owyhee has been compared to Zion, Bryce, and Grand Canyon National Parks but in the end it probably defies direct comparisons.
 The river is a land of hot springs and hoodoos, of towering bluffs and windswept plateaus, of jaw dropping beauty and awe inspiring loneliness.
 It is extremely remote, bizarrely beautiful, unpredictable, sometimes haunting, very wild, and rarely seen.
-Our Lower Owyhee Inflatable Kayaking Expedition is six days of high adventure paddling and exploring the “Grand Canyon” of Oregon at a time and in a way that few have ever enjoyed it.
+Our Lower Owyhee Inflatable Kayaking Expedition is seven days of high adventure paddling and exploring the “Grand Canyon” of Oregon at a time and in a way that few have ever enjoyed it.
 During April and May the river is one of the most beautiful and remote rafting trips in the country.
 We are very excited to offer trips in June when the weather is consistently beautiful, the water is warm, we are generally the only people on the river, and there is world class small mouth bass fishing.
 This is a true high adventure, off the beaten path trip.

 We journey down river in small maneuverable inflatable kayaks at a pace that allows plenty of time to make our way through the numerous rapids, fish, hike up the many side canyons, check out pictographs and historical sites, and enjoy the rare feeling of being in a truly remote place.
 Days are spent paddling down the river past towering desert bluffs and through technical and sometimes challenging low water rapids.
 Evenings are spent camped on sandy riverside beaches enjoying the long warm afternoons, hikes and at some camps, natural hot springs.

-We generally run one to two trips per year in June.
+Please Note: This trip is offered only as a charter trip and we generally run one to two trips per year in June.
 It is a classic Momentum spring trip: remote, very rarely run, and with the kind of challenging logistics that we relish!
 We truly love showing people this place and nobody does these style trips quite like we do (if they do them at all).
 It’s a lightweight, high adventure trip that should not scare away those who are not used to spending nights out under the stars.
 Like our rafting trips you just need to bring your clothes, a toothbrush, and a big sense of adventure.
 If you have any questions or are wondering if this is a trip for you give us a call.